 Equipment?
 Safety equipment with avalanche transmitter, shovel and probe.
 Navigation equipment with map, compass and GPS.
 Spare clothing, e.g. a light down jacket, something to eat and drink.

 Optional equipment?
 Modern, lightweight alpine ski touring equipment with climbing skins is what most people go for.

 The best time for ski touring in the area

 When visiting the area, it is important to keep in mind that this is an Arctic high-mountain area located 100 kilometres north of the Arctic Circle.
-Days are short in January and February, with temperatures that can drop to minus 30°C. In March the sun starts to reappear and it could be absolutely lovely, but the best time to visit the area for ski touring is during the months of April and May.
-The weather can be amazing with lots of sunny days and the snow cover is usually a lot more stable than at the beginning of the season.
+Days are short in January and February, with temperatures that can drop to minus 30°C. In March the sun starts to reappear, and it could be absolutely lovely, but the best time to visit the area for ski touring is during April and May.
+The weather can be amazing with lots of sunny days, and the snow cover is usually a lot more stable than at the beginning of the season.

 Also readThe love for skiing

 Laponia Adventure based in Jokkmokk organises tours, assist with planning and has equipment for rent.
 Learn more by visiting laponiaadventures.com.